valkey-io/valkey-perf-benchmark/README.md

 ### Benchmarking Remote Servers and Pre-Running Servers

 When using `--use-running-server` or benchmarking remote servers, **restarting the server between benchmark runs is the user's responsibility**.
-Failure to restart between runs will significantly affect test results
+Failure to restart between runs affects test results.

 ### Custom Valkey-Benchmark Executable

-The `--valkey-benchmark-path` option allows you to specify a custom path to the `valkey-benchmark` executable.
+The `--valkey-benchmark-path` option specifies a custom path to the `valkey-benchmark` executable.
 This is useful when:

 - Testing a modified version of `valkey-benchmark`
 - Using a pre-built binary from a different location
 - Benchmarking with a specific version of the tool

-If not specified, the tool uses the default `src/valkey-benchmark` relative to the Valkey source directory.
+When not specified, the tool uses the default `src/valkey-benchmark` relative to the Valkey source directory.

 ````bash
 # Example: Use a custom benchmark tool